kimberlyrobinson11122/Get-Stubs/README.md

 Email: TeamGroove@me.com

 ## Credits
-The project was started from scratch and developed iteratively or with starter code. ==(Must edit this section)==
+The project was started from scratch and developed iteratively.

 ## License
 This application/project is covered under the MIT License.